-Debris Definition: Debris includes, but is not limited to, non-imbedded stumps, tree limbs, appliances, lumber, metal objects, etc.
+Debris Definition: Debris includes, but is not limited to, non-embedded stumps, tree limbs, appliances, lumber, metal objects, etc.

-Disposal Area: All debris must be properly placed in an approved landfill.
-Alternative sites for the disposal of woody debris may be authorized on a case-by-case basis.
+Disposal Area: Debris must be properly placed in an approved landfill.
+However, alternative sites for the disposal of natural woody debris may be authorized on a case-by-case basis (e.g. authorized living shorelines projects).